 Arranging tax audits with authorities when needed

-As for job outlook, the number of jobs between 2022 and 2032 is projected to grow 4 percent, about as fast as the average for all jobs [1].
-Your chances of getting a job also vary depending on your location and level of experience.
+As for job outlook, the number of jobs between 2023 and 2033 is set to grow 6 percent, faster than average for all jobs [1].
 Many accountants work in private practices or freelance when tax season rolls around.

-Tax accountants, especially in the United States, help individuals and organizations complete their taxes for the IRS every year.
-A good accountant is familiar with any tricky rules to help their clients save as much money as possible.
-They can even act as financial advisors, and sometimes are hired to do so when dealing with large sums of money and assets.
-The US federal tax system is especially complicated, so learning how to apply basic principles to tax returns and strategies is a useful skill for anybody to learn.
+Tax accountants, especially in the United States, help individuals and organizations prepare their taxes for submission to the Internal Revenue Service (IRS) every year.
+A good accountant is familiar with intricate rules to help their clients save as much money as possible.
+They can even act as financial advisors and sometimes are hired to do so when dealing with large sums of money and assets.
+The US federal tax system is comprehensive, so learning how to apply basic principles to tax returns and strategies is a useful skill for anybody to learn.

-Different types of tax accountants are distinguished by the industry they work for or the clients they focus on.
+Tax accountants distinguish themselves by the industry they work in or the clients they serve.
 Some examples include:

-CPA tax accountants are certified public accountants (CPA) who also offer tax accounting services.
+CPA tax accountants are certified public accountants (CPAs) who also offer tax accounting services.

 Forensic tax accountants investigate individuals and businesses in anticipation of a legal proceeding.